dojo/docs/dojo/exists.rst

 .. contents::
    :depth: 2

-Check if all objects in a dot-seperated string object path exist, such as ``"A.B.C"``.
+Check if all objects in a dot-separated string object path exist, such as ``"A.B.C"``.

 ============